 - Stephen Mc Aneny from Smurfit Kappa showed us how they transformed their packaging business from a product-centric perspective to a more solution-oriented approach by adding value for their customers and always asking the important question: “Why should your customer buy from you?”

 - Elke Goliath from ThyssenKrupp presented their global sales transformation process and shared important lessons learned from failure.
 These learnings have contributed to much of their success in building a sustainable sales transformation.

 - SPI’s own Tim Sullivan brought everyone back on track with the latest news from the world of Account-Based Marketing and its potential to complement the Solution Selling methodology.

-- Erik Östby and Frank Moulla from Mölnlycke showed us how they overcame the challenges of deploying a global selling process on a local level by implementing elements of change management to adjust employee behaviour and measuring KPIs through their CRM system.
+- Erik Östby and Frank Moulla from Mölnlycke showed us how they overcame the challenges of deploying a global selling process on a local level by implementing elements of change management to adjust employee behavior and measuring KPIs through their CRM system.

 - Natalya Lesik from Philips presented their sales development program rolled out in Russia, and highlighted local challenges they faced in implementing complex selling solutions.